Last updated: Wednesday 1 December (coaching guidelines following resumption of golf in England from Wednesday 2 December).

 Q – Can clubs run competitions?

-A – Clubs may choose to run competitions provided all social distancing and safety rules are strictly observed.
+A – Clubs may choose to run club and open competitions provided all social distancing and safety rules are strictly observed.

 If competitive stroke play is played, a method of scoring needs to be used that does not require the exchanging of scorecards.
 Find the full guidance document here.